0xStarlight/tkinter-ATM/README.md

 ## Requirements

 * Python 2.X or 3.X
-* Pillow should be insatlled in your system (pip install Pillow)
+* Pillow should be insatlled on your system (pip install Pillow)
-* Mysql should be installed in your system
+* Mysql should be installed on your system

 ## How to run the program